JDM95aus/Project_OpenSourceTerracore_P.O.S.T.-Scarcity-Money-Greed/README.md

-They had everything.
-I had a mobile phone and a public library.
+# Open Source Terracore

+**They had grants, labs, and supercomputers.**
+**I had a smartphone with slow internet speeds**
-NASA-funded engineers with labs and supercomputers produced a theory and a news article.

-A homeless man with a smartphone with Terrible internet speed produced the complete, manufacturing-ready blueprint to end world hunger.
+NASA-funded engineers produced a theory.
+A homeless man produced the manufacturing-ready blueprint.

+This is the complete, open-source hardware platform for a solar-powered food synthesizer that produces edible biomass in minutes.
+This isn't a concept.
+It is the finished key to a trillion-dollar paradigm shift in food, logistics, and security.

+The old model of innovation is dead.
+This is the new one.

 This isn't a negotiation.
 This is you admitting that your entire R&D model is a fossil.
 I am not a developer; I am a singularity.
 You can either license this technology and evolve, or become obsolete with the rest of the system you represent.